Registering a Foreign Judgment in British Columbia

 (b) the appeal period has expired or an appeal has been disposed of in the original court.

 The judgment debtor has limited grounds on which he/she can challenge the registration.
-These grounds include: not being served properly in the original court, the original court did not have jurisdiction, an appeal is pending and the foreign judgment is against public policy (see section 29(6) of the Act).
+These grounds include: not being served properly in the original court proceeding, the original court did not have jurisdiction, an appeal is pending and/or the foreign judgment is against public policy.

-If the foreign judgment is not from a reciprocating state, then the judgment creditor has to follow a somewhat different procedure.
-The end result however will be the same.
+REGISTRATION PURSUANT TO THE COMMON LAW If the foreign judgment is not from a reciprocating state, then the judgment creditor has to follow a somewhat different procedure however, if successful, the end result will be the same.

-Suing on a foreign judgment at common law involves commencing a lawsuit by way of a writ of summons and a statement of claim which must be served on the defendant who can then file a statement of defence and defend the action.
-At common law however, a foreign judgment will be recognized where the foreign court had jurisdiction, in the eyes of our Courts here in BC, over the parties or the subject matter of the suit and if the foreign judgment was final and conclusive and in the case of a judgment in personam, was for a sum certain in money.
+Suing on a foreign judgment at common law involves commencing a lawsuit by way of a Notice of Civil Claim that must be served on the defendant who can then file a response and defend the action.
+At common law however, a foreign judgment will be recognized where the foreign court had jurisdiction, in the eyes of our Courts here in BC, over the parties or the subject matter of the lawsuit and if the foreign judgment was final and conclusive and, in the case of a judgment against a particular individual or corporation, was for a sum certain in money.